thacuber2a03/lite-wren/README.md

 ## Contributing
-Any additional functionality that can be added through a plugin should be done so as a plugin, after which a pull request to the [plugins repository](https://github.com/rxi/lite-wren-plugins) can be made.
+Any additional functionality that can be added through a plugin should be done so as a plugin, after which a pull request to the [plugins repository](https://github.com/thacuber2a03/lite-wren-plugins) can be made.
 In hopes of remaining lightweight, pull requests adding additional functionality to the core will likely not be merged.
 Bug reports and bug fixes are welcome.

 ## License
 This project is free software; you can redistribute it and/or modify it under the terms of the MIT license.
 See [LICENSE](LICENSE) for details.

-note from @thacuber2a03: yeah, I really did just find and replace over the entire file